MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 |  Microsoft Azure Active Directory (Azure AD) ID of the current user | -- |
 -->

 - Microsoft 365 tenant ID (Azure AD tenant) for the current user (tid).
-In Microsoft 365 or Azure Active Directory (Azure AD), a tenant is representative of an organization that is, the user’s company.
+In Microsoft 365 or Azure AD, a tenant is representative of an organization that is, the user’s company.
 The Microsoft 365 tenant ID is specifically useful to find out and log which Microsoft 365 tenant the user is belonging to.
 Once you know the tenant ID, you can find out the tenant domain for the organization, which often reveals the organization’s name.
 - License type assigned to the user and the SKU for the current user’s tenant.
 Possible values are F1, E1, E3, and E5 enterprise plans for (licenseType) and enterprise, free, edu, unknown for (tenantSKU).
 - The context where the tab URL is loaded.
 Some possible values can be content page, task module, tab settings dialog, tab remove dialog, meeting sidePanel etc. (frameContext).
 - Host client type where tab is loaded.
 Possible values are Android, IoS, web, desktop, surfaceHub, etc. (hostClientType).
 You can slice your analytics data.